Photoinduced twist and untwist of moir\'e superlattices in TMDC heterobilayers: Results: observation of photoinduced moir e superlattice motion

+To resolve the moir\'{e} satellite diffraction peaks, we employ projection electron optics to magnify the feature at index (2,-1), shown in Fig.~\ref{fig:diffraction}(c), (d).
+The magnified view captures both the monolayer Bragg peaks and moir\'{e} satellites.
+Static electron diffraction experiments performed by others confirm that the moir\'{e} satellites are due to a torsional PLD, and that the PLD amplitude can be precisely estimated from satellite peak intensities \cite{carr2018relaxation, rosenberger2020twist, sung2022torsional}.
+The kinematic diffraction theory grounding this well-established result is presented in the Supplementary Information.
-Upon excitation with a 515 nm pump laser, the satellite peaks exhibit a more pronounced response relative to the main Bragg peaks, significantly enhancing the contrast, as shown in Fig.~\ref{fig:diffraction}(e), suggesting that the dynamic atomic interactions within the twisted bilayer systems are distinct from individual monolayers.

-The picosecond time-domain changes of the Bragg peak intensity and the moir\'{e} superlattice satellite peak intensities for the $2^\circ$ WSe$_2$/MoSe$_2$ and $57^\circ$ WSe$_2$/MoSe$_2$ samples are shown in Fig.~\ref{fig:wiggle}(a)(b)(d)(e).
-Upon photoexcitation, the intensities of the main Bragg peaks decrease for both twisted bilayers and isolated monolayers.
-Typically, photoexcitation enhances the thermal motion of the lattice, which leads to a reduction in diffraction intensity due to the Debye-Waller (DW) effect.
-Similar photoinduced reductions in UED intensities and lattice heating have been reported in other 2D systems including monolayers and bilayers at higher twist angles \cite{sood2022bidirectional,johnson2024hidden,britt2022direct,hu2023indirect}.
+Upon excitation with a 515 nm pump laser, the satellite peaks exhibit a more pronounced response relative to the main Bragg peaks, significantly enhancing the contrast, as shown in Fig.~\ref{fig:diffraction}(e).
+The picosecond time-domain changes of the diffraction pattern for the $2^\circ$ WSe$_2$/MoSe$_2$ and $57^\circ$ WSe$_2$/MoSe$_2$ samples are shown in Fig.~\ref{fig:wiggle}(a)(b)(d)(e).
+The intensity of the main Bragg peaks decreases upon photoexcitation.
+Typically, photoexcitation amplifies thermal motion of the lattice, which leads to a reduction in diffraction intensity due to the Debye-Waller (DW) effect \cite{britt2022direct,sood2022bidirectional, johnson2024hidden}.
+We also observe this behavior in monolayer control samples of WSe$_2$ and MoSe$_2$, shown in Fig.~\ref{fig:wiggle}(g), (h).

-In stark contrast to the typical DW effect, the satellite peak intensities exhibit a pronounced rise within the first picosecond after photoexcitation, as shown in both Fig.~\ref{fig:wiggle}(a) and (c).
-Unlike the reduction of the main Bragg peak intensities, this anomalous response of the satellite peaks provides compelling evidence of distinct lattice motion on the moir\'{e} length scale that differs significantly from mere thermal excitation.
-When we only consider the exponential suppression of diffraction intensity due to incoherent lattice motions (represented by the DW factor), the resulting best fit of the purely thermal model is shown with dashed lines in Figs.~\ref{fig:wiggle}(a) and (d), and reveals a notable discrepancy with the observed data.